 With nearly 200 million downloads, WooCommerce is by far the most popular.

-It works well for traditional stores with a large catalogue of products, but has felt like an awkward fit for online business owners who focus more on digital products.
+It works well for traditional stores with a large catalogue of products, but has felt like an awkward fit for online business owners who want to keep things lean.

 - It’s resource-intensive